carols10cents/keep-ruby-weird-revue/script.md

 ## Slide 27

-This is a new hash literal syntax that we might have, that would be equivalent to the current syntax we have.
+This is a new hash literal syntax that we might have, that would be equivalent to the current syntax below.

 ## Slide 28